Press Release Email Template For Maximum Media Coverage

 Well, if you have ever organized a press conference, you know garnering media attention is uncertain.
 Even after sending press resale emails to journalists, there's always a chance of not showing up.
 So, if you want maximum media coverage of your press conference, you need to learn how to write impressive press release email invites for journalists.

-This template has added a detailed guide on writing a press release email, best practices, and a few tips to follow.
+This template has added a detailed guide on writing a press release email, emails opening lines, best practices, and a few tips to follow.
 Feel free to use our free press release email template and customize it as you please.

 Let's get started!